septentrio-gnss/septentrio_gnss_driver/README.md

   <details>
   <summary>Polling Periods</summary>

-  + `polling_period/pvt`: desired period in milliseconds between the polling of two consecutive `PVTGeodetic`, `PosCovGeodetic`, `PVTCartesian` and `PosCovCartesian` blocks and - if published - between the publishing of two of the corresponding ROS messages (e.g. `septentrio_gnss_driver/PVTGeodetic.msg`).
+  + `polling_period.pvt`: desired period in milliseconds between the polling of two consecutive `PVTGeodetic`, `PosCovGeodetic`, `PVTCartesian` and `PosCovCartesian` blocks and - if published - between the publishing of two of the corresponding ROS messages (e.g. `septentrio_gnss_driver/PVTGeodetic.msg`).
 If set to `0`, the SBF blocks are output at their natural renewal rate (`OnChange`).
     + Clearly, the publishing of composite ROS messages such as [`sensor_msgs/NavSatFix.msg`](https://docs.ros2.org/foxy/api/sensor_msgs/msg/NavSatFix.html) or [`gps_msgs/GPSFix.msg`](https://github.com/swri-robotics/gps_umd/tree/dashing-devel) is triggered by the SBF block that arrives last among the blocks of the current epoch.
     + default: `500` (2 Hz)
-  + `polling_period/rest`: desired period in milliseconds between the polling of all other SBF blocks and NMEA sentences not addressed by the previous parameter, and - if published - between the publishing of all other ROS messages
+  + `polling_period.rest`: desired period in milliseconds between the polling of all other SBF blocks and NMEA sentences not addressed by the previous parameter, and - if published - between the publishing of all other ROS messages
     + default: `500` (2 Hz)
   </details>